 Baozun Completes Acquisition of Gap Shanghai and Announces Senior Management Appointment for Gap Greater China

-/EIN News/ -- SHANGHAI, Feb.
-01, 2023 (GLOBE NEWSWIRE) -- Today, Baozun Inc. (Nasdaq: BZUN and HKEX: 9991) (“Baozun” or the “Company”), a leading brand e-commerce solution provider and digital commerce enabler in China, announced the completion of the proposed acquisition of Gap (Shanghai) Commercial Co., Ltd. (“Gap Shanghai”).
+SHANGHAI, Feb.
+01, 2023 (GLOBE NEWSWIRE) -- Today, Baozun Inc. BZUN ("Baozun" or the "Company"), a leading brand e-commerce solution provider and digital commerce enabler in China, announced the completion of the proposed acquisition of Gap (Shanghai) Commercial Co., Ltd. ("Gap Shanghai").
 The State Administration for Market Regulation of China has granted the merger control anti-trust clearance towards the acquisition.

 Gap Greater China was wholly owned by Gap Inc. ("Gap"), America's largest specialty apparel company, offering apparel, accessories, and personal care products for women, men, and children.
 Since the opening of its first China store in 2010, Gap Greater China has achieved robust expansion throughout Greater China, amassing broad brand awareness in the region.